View Categories

 FEATURES MERITS DEMERITS

-every individual is free to make his own economic choices
+Freedom of Enterprise: Every individual is free to make his own economic choices Increase in production Leads to monopoly

-Right to Private Property – Every individual can acquire any amount of property Flexible system Inequalities
+Right to Private Property: Every individual can acquire any amount of property Flexible system Inequalities

 Freedom of choice to the consumers Optimum use of resources Depression and unemployment